Volterra type integral operator and analytic function spaces: Introduction

+From the perspective of geometric function theory, a natural question is how the analytic and geometric properties of \(f\) and \(g\) influence the univalence of \(T_g\).
+Notably, even if both \(f\) and \(g\) are univalent in \(\mathbb{D}\), their Volterra composition \(T_g\) need not be univalent.
+A simple example is \(f(z)=g(z)=z\), for which \(T_g[f](z)=z^2/2\) is clearly not univalent.
+This observation motivates the study of the radius of convexity (or injectivity) for \(T_g\), measuring how far from the origin the operator preserves convexity or univalence.

-The result is sharp for the function $f'(z)=(1-z)^\beta$. \end{lemma} In the present paper, we obtain the radius of convexity of the Volterra--type integral operator $T_g$ when the functions $f$ and $g$ belonging to the some certain subclasses of analytic functions which are defined in Section \ref{Subclass}.
+In this paper, of course, we focus on sharp estimates for the radius of convexity of the Volterra-type integral operator $T_g$ when \(f\) belongs to the class \(\mathcal{P}\) of analytic functions with positive real part and $f(0)=1$ while \(g\) belongs to several well-known subclasses of analytic functions.
+Furthermore, we introduce and study the \textit{normalized} higher-order Volterra-type operator